Bitcoin has become known for its volatility, but it’s been on a particularly wild streak these past six months.

 Know the risks.
 Not to burst your bubble, but Bitcoin is still pretty new.
 And not without downsides.
-See: lack of security and gov regulation.
+See above: extreme volatility.
 Also, being based on new tech makes it hard to fully understand.
 To help with that, we Skimm'd more about Bitcoin and blockchain and how they work.

 Your next move is up to you.
 You could:

 Trade it.
 For fiat currencies (aka paper money that's backed by the gov).
-Or other cryptocurrencies like Litecoin and Ethereum,if you like their prospects better.
+Or other cryptocurrencies like Dogecoin, Ether, and Litecoin,if you like their prospects better.

 Hang in there.
-If you buy the hype about crypto soaring for the rest of the year, hanging onto your investment could be smart.
+If you buy the hype about crypto flying higher, holding onto your investment could be smart.

 The short answer: it could affect the global economy and future of money.